rorni/mckit/README.rst

 ~~~~
 ..
 TODO add nearest future plans.

-* implement generation of the documentation for readthedocs
+* implement generation of the documentation for `readthedocs`
-* create and link to the readthedocs account
+* create and link to the `readthedocs` account
-* add the readthedocs status icon at the document start.
+* add the `readthedocs` status icon at the document start.

-A Developmer's Reading
+A Developer's Reading
 ----------------------
 * `The Hitchhicker's guide to Python <https://docs.python-guide.org/>`_
 * `Claudio Cjolowicz "Hypermodern Python" <https://cjolowicz.github.io/posts/hypermodern-python-01-setup>`_